Monographs: Pharmaceutical substances: Propyl hydroxybenzoate (Propylis hydroxybenzoas)

 Solubility.
-Soluble in 1.5 parts of water; practically insoluble in ethanol (~750 g/l) TS and ether R.
+Very slightly soluble in water; slightly soluble in boiling water; freely soluble in ethanol (~750 g/l) TS and ether R.

 Storage.
-Piperazine citrate should be kept in a well-closed container, protected from light.
+Propyl hydroxybenzoate should be kept in a well-closed container.

 Sulfated ash.
 Not more than 1.0 mg/g.